cjohansson/milstian-internet-framework/docs/ISSUES.md

 * Support content-encodings: gzip, compress, deflate, identity, br
 * Make it easy to use third-party libraries like HTTP over TLS for HTTPS
 * Support TCP requests that exceeds limit with a error responder
+* Make integration-tests to verifies it's functionality
+* Should log response status code and request message line

 ## General